We’ve all seen the headlines about the economy taking off post pandemic and based on my personal life experience I’m inclined to agree.

 Then the Pandemic struck and, although our income did not change, our expenses went down substantially resulting in further savings.
 Whether by choice or mandate, we have deferred vacations, dining out, and all forms of entertainment (we especially miss live theater and movie theaters).
 After being home bound this past year, we have realized numerous items that need repair or that we want to change.

 We just received our first vaccines and expect to get our second doses shortly so by the end of April, our comfort level with interacting with society will certainly go up.
 Therefore, the economy is about to boom in the Umansky household because soon we will return to a more normal life.
 We will start to eat out again.
-We plan to purchase a new heating and air conditioning system.
+We plan to purchase a new heating and air conditioning systems.
 We will go back to the dentist, the optometrist, and other medical services we have been deferring.
 We will fix a bunch of small electrical and plumbing issues.
 We will hire painters to paint some rooms, purchase new window coverings, and more.
 We eventually will get comfortable enough to get back on an airplane, stay in a hotel, go to the movie theater, attend live theater, and go back to Santa Anita Racetrack (one of my favorite places), and so much more.

 Hence, I find that once again my family is the marginal economic indicator.
 And, as we like many others come out of hibernation, and deploy our pent-up demand I expect the economy will strongly recover.
 Our spending will multiply as every time we make a purchase, those with whom we spend money will spend, and so on.
 I truly look forward to seeing all the retail related businesses that have suffered grow and prosper in this upcoming expansion.